 Halitosis most often results from fermentation of food particles by anaerobic gram-negative bacteria in the mouth, producing volatile sulfur compounds such as hydrogen sulfide and methyl mercaptan.
-Causative bacteria may be present in areas of periodontal disease, particularly when ulceration or necrosis is present.
+Causative bacteria may be present in areas of periodontal disease Periodontitis Periodontitis is a chronic inflammatory oral disease that progressively destroys the tooth-supporting apparatus.
+It usually manifests as a worsening of gingivitis and then, if untreated, with... read more , particularly when ulceration or necrosis is present.
 The causative organisms reside deep in periodontal pockets around teeth.
 In patients with healthy periodontal tissue, these bacteria may proliferate on the dorsal posterior tongue.

 The most common causes overall are the following:

-History of present illness should ascertain duration and severity of halitosis (including whether other people have noticed or complained), adequacy of the patient’s oral hygiene, and the relationship of halitosis to ingestion of causative foods (see Table: Some Causes of Halitosis).
+History of present illness should ascertain duration and severity of halitosis (including whether other people have noticed or complained), adequacy of the patient’s oral hygiene, and the relationship of halitosis to ingestion of causative foods (see table Some Causes of Halitosis Some Causes of Halitosis ).